 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Write expressive, concise and effective captions informed by critical reflective practice.
+- Write captions to complement and interpret photographic images, informed by critical reflective practice

-- Create stories by effectively sequencing photographic and digital images with words.
+- Create stories using a sequence of photographic and digital images with words

-- Critically evaluate creative work, integrating and applying theoretical knowledge within a relevant professional context.
+- Critically evaluate creative work, integrating and applying theoretical knowledge within the context of creative arts and health.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|